nicolashmln/strapi-plugin-oembed/README.md

 - Tiktok
 - Soundcloud

-Feel free to submit a PR with the site you want, you just have to edit this file: `services/oembed.js`.
+Feel free to submit a PR with the provider you want, you just have to edit this file: `server/services/oembed.js`.

-## TODO

-- Save the data in a table when we'll have more control over the field API